Compare Rates and Save on Home Insurance

 • Your personal information (including info about pets)

-Having this information on hand ensures you get the most accurate quote info available.
+Having this information handy ensures you get the most accurate quote available.

-It’s important to shop around for homeowners insurance policies.
-There are multiple factors at play when buying homeowners insurance, and all play a part in the rates you’re quoted.
-Factors that insurers consider when determining your rate include your home’s age, your financial history, your credit score, the home’s location, and your coverage limits.
-Nationally, the average cost of homeowners insurance is $1,979.
+Shopping around for homeowners insurance policies will save you money and frustration down the road.
+Multiple factors are at play when buying homeowners insurance, and all play a part in the rates you receive.
+Factors that home insurers consider when determining your rate include your home’s age, your financial history, your credit score, the home’s location and your coverage limits.
+Nationally, the average annual cost of homeowners insurance is $2,614.

 Be sure to compare home insurance quotes from at least three companies to save money on your home insurance policy.
-Looking at rates from multiple providers makes it easier to choose the insurer with the most competitive pricing.
-In some cases, you may be able to bundle coverage with other insurance policies, like auto insurance, and save hundreds of dollars per year on your premiums.
+Looking at rates from multiple providers makes choosing the insurer with the most competitive pricing easier.
+In some cases, you can bundle coverage with other insurance policies, like auto insurance, and save hundreds of dollars per year on your premiums.

 Getting rates from the best home insurance providers is an excellent place to start.
-These include companies like Allstate, USAA, Lemonade, State Farm, and more.
+These include companies like Allstate, USAA, Lemonade, State Farm and more.
 Customers can also use online policy comparison tools to compare homeowners insurance quotes all in one place.
-Note that while price matters, it’s equally essential to compare actual coverage options to ensure that you get the financial protection you need.
+Note that while price matters, comparing coverage options is equally helpful to ensure you get the financial protection you need.

 Average Home Insurance Rates by State